teamworktf/website_api/README.md

-# teamwork.tf API

-This document describes all public endpoints that are available in the API.
+This document describes all public endpoints that are available in the **teamwork.tf API**.
 Are you interested in additional information that we might be able to provide?
 Make sure to [contact](https://teamwork.tf/about) us!

-## Banner image for gameservers (no API key required)
+# Gameserver banner (no API key required)

 You can use these images on your own website, to show information about a certain gameserver.
-These are available in two formats:
+These are available in two sizes:

 ```
 https://teamwork.tf/community/quickplay/  ip:port  /550x125.png